imtheaman/connect-secured/README.md

 > end-to-end encryption is used to make sure your messages can't be read by others.
 Even people at Connect can't access it.

 it's responsive mostly using js library react-responsive.

-## ⚠️ recreating the server from scratch ⚠️

-## 🎯 i'm developing react native version of this app as well.